jupyterhub/jupyterhub/docs/source/getting-started/security-basics.rst

 Its sole purpose is to coordinate logout of the multiple OAuth cookies.

-This cookie is set to ``/`` so all endpoints can receive or clear it, etc.
+This cookie is set to ``/`` so all endpoints can receive it, clear it, etc.

 jupyterhub-user-<username>-oauth-state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~